rfalanga/MyGoogleBooks/README.md

 and merged the feature branch back into `main`.
 Then deleted the feature branch.
 Will need to resume work on this tomorrow.

+### Another change for Author
+I've decided that I will reference the Book API from the MVC Controller, rather than the view.

 ## Future version

 In a later version allowing the user to search both by author